 Maha Weiss(Syria) on her CAP project:

-“Working on CAP project allows me to speak out loud about what I believe in regarding gender issues in our community and gives me a chance to do something to contribute to minimizing violence against women and increasing the awareness about their rights.
-Personally, I think, being in a team that each of us has her own perspective of viewing such issues is really beneficial, where we practice accepting different opinions and ways of thinking."
+“Working on the CAP project allows me to speak out loudly about what I believe regarding gender issues in our community and gives me a chance to do something to contribute to minimizing violence against women and increasing awareness about of rights.
+Personally, I think being in a team where each of us haver own perspective on such issues is really beneficial, because we practice accepting different opinions and ways of thinking."

 Samer Abdelrahim (Lebanon) on his research project:

-“Heavy metal pollution is a serious global environmental problem, in which huge research efforts are being put to reduce the risks posed by this problem on humans, plants, and animals.
-As part of this research project, I am developing and implementing machine learning algorithms for the aim of detection, classification, and prediction of heavy metal contamination in soil.
+“Heavy metal pollution is a serious global environmental problem, in which huge research efforts are being put into place to reduce the risks posed by this problem to humans, plants, and animals.
+As part of this research project, I am developing and implementing machine learning algorithms for detection, classification, and prediction of heavy metal contamination in soil.
 I extremely excited to be involved in a project that allows me to be part of the mitigating process, in addition to developing extensive skills in the innovative and leading fields of machine learning and data science."